-Well, not everyone may appreciate a fresh start as much as I do.
-Still, the beginning of a new marketing year is a perfect time to take stock of your strategy.
+There is no time like the present to take stock of your website strategy.
 And these days, your healthcare SEO plan should be at the top of your list.

-Like most areas of digital marketing, SEO sees constant change.
-And with frequent Google algorithm updates, using the same strategy year after year won’t move the needle.
+Like most areas of digital marketing, how people search for your site constantly changes.
+And with frequent Google algorithm updates, using the same SEO strategy year after year won’t move the needle.

-Let’s look at some of the biggest SEO trends your healthcare organization will want to keep in mind as we dive into 2022.
-You can also download the SEO checklist below to save for future reference.
+Let’s look at some of the biggest SEO trends your healthcare organization will want to keep in mind.
+You can also download our SEO checklist below to save for future reference.

 1. Keep a close eye on Core Web Vitals and page experience

 According to a 2021 Search Engine Journal report, Google’s Core Web Vitals will be the most important SEO factor in the next two years.
-Core web vitals are a critical part of a user’s overall page experience.
+And core web vitals are critical to a user’s overall page experience.

 What are Core Web Vitals?

 Google’s Core Web Vitals measure:

 - Page load time (How fast does the page load?)